Greening Up McIver Dairy Meadow

 Protecting the foundation of a historic dairy barn

-With the help of archeological and architectural experts, TRWC has determined how best to protect the historical buildings in the meadow in conjunction with the restoration.
+With the help of archeological and architectural experts, TRWC determined how best to protect the historical buildings in the meadow in conjunction with the restoration.

 Location: along Donner Pass Road across from the Villager Nursery